OCR-D/zenhub/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
+1. Execute processor/orcd command ... with `-l DEBUG` for full log output.
-4. See error
+2. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Logs**
-If applicable, add screenshots to help explain your problem.
+If applicable, append a full lof to help explain your problem.

-**OCR-D version**
+**orcd_all version**
-In which OCR-D version this bug has been observed.
+In which orcd_all version this bug has been observed.